SAP-archive/teched2020-DEV166/exercises/ex2/README.md

     cd approuter
     ```

-(This of course could have also be done in BAS' file explorer instead of the terminal, but since there is a command line interface in the folder needed in the next step, we chose the terminal for creating the folder)
+(This of course could have also be done in the BAS' file explorer instead of the terminal, but since there is a command line interface in the folder needed in the next step, we chose the terminal for creating the folder)

-2. Initialize `npm` in this folder and install the latest version of AppRouter NPM module:
+2. In the terminal of the new `approuter` folder, initialize `npm` and install the latest version of AppRouter NPM module:

     ```bash
     npm init --yes